 Deepen Kothari – Deepen Kothari is running for an open seat Clark County Commission District D. Not much information is available on the candidate Kothari.
 There are 10 candidates in the race of which 7 are Democrats and 3 with no party affiliation.
 No Republican is contesting from the Commission District D.

-Radhika Pochampally – Kunnell.
-Three years resident Democrat Radhika Kunnell is running for the Nevada State Assembly District 2.
+Radhika Pochampally – Kunnel.
+Three years resident Democrat Radhika Kunnel is running for the Nevada State Assembly District 2.
 The open AD2 seat has attracted 10 candidates – 5 Republicans, 4 Democrats and 1 Non-Partisan.
 The District which covers most of the Summerlin neighborhoods has over 40,950 active registered voters with 15,100 Republicans, 14,400 Democrats and the rest of them are Non-Partisans and smaller parties.
-Kunnell, originally from Hyderabad, India has a Ph.D. in Cancer Biology and completed a Post-Doc in Regenerative Medicine.
-Kunnell is focusing on issues related to health care, renewal energy, education, affordable housing, and jobs.
+Kunnel, originally from Hyderabad, India has a Ph.D. in Cancer Biology and completed a Post-Doc in Regenerative Medicine.
+Kunnel is focusing on issues related to health care, renewal energy, education, affordable housing, and jobs.

 Syed Zaidi – The former active Democrat, Syed Zaidi, is a 25-year plus resident of Las Vegas.
 Originally from Mumbai, India, Zaidi is running for the Nevada State Assembly District 42 against a Democrat incumbent and a Libertarian.
 Zaidi is running as an independent candidate not affiliated with any political party.
 Zaidi is the owner of a newly opened Indian Al Madina Restaurant